-Watch out for the many events planned for 2018, including our renowned Galway Garden Festival (early July) - a showcase for the very best of rare and special plant traders from all over Ireland.
+Watch out for the many events planned for 2019, including our renowned Galway Garden Festival (July 6th & 7th 2019) - a showcase for the very best of rare and special plant traders from all over Ireland.

 The speakers forum at the Garden Festival features internationally renowned experts, along with a feast of outdoor music, an archery display by Living Longbows, a children's programme full of surprises, open air entertainment, craft and food....making this festival an explosion of colour, scent, sound, texture and tastes to remember!